 - Spider-Man: The Animated Series.
 Often, a weapon aimed at Spider-Man indicated he was in immediate danger before cutting to a commercial break; following the break, Spider-Man simply jumped out of the way.

-- Cartoons in the 1980s were really fond of cliffhanger retcons.
-Teenage Mutant Ninja Turtles 1987 pulled them on a regular basis, such as one where a character falls down a waterfall, is clearly seen falling down a waterfall, and when the show returns from the commercial break it rewinds and he's caught before he falls.
+- Teenage Mutant Ninja Turtles (1987) pulled them on a regular basis, such as in the episode "20,000 Leaks Under the City", where Splinter is clearly seen falling down a waterfall, and when the show returns from the commercial break it rewinds and he's caught before he falls.